Gökhan Abur: Musical career

 During his high school years in Karabük, he founded an orchestra and started his musical life.
 He won the Meteorology Engineering Graduate Program at Istanbul Technical University and moved to Istanbul.

 Abuz came fourth in the "Altın Ses Yarışması" organised by Egemen Bostancı and published by Hafta Sonu Newspaper in 1967.
 After his success in the contest, with the contributions of Fikret Şeneş, he started to work on records.
-Obuz has a total of 13 singles (45rpm) and an album titled "Bir Gün Karşılaşırsak" (If We Meet One Day).
+Obuz has a total of 13 singles (45 rpm) and an album titled "Bir Gün Karşılaşırsak" (If We Meet One Day).
 He was also a singer in the music band "Kargalar Kafeste".

 Abur participated in the celebrations of the 75th anniversary of the Republic with Deniz Arcak, Asu Maralman and a team from the State Opera Ballet in Mersin and Tarsus at the Mersin Opera House.

 Abur participated in the 2011 revival of "The Rat Pack" held at Istanbul Grand Hyatt alongside Recep Aktuğ and İpek Dinç.